-- The Corporate Insolvency and Governance Bill 2020 The government introduced new legislation this week to assist companies (including charitable companies and Charitable Incorporated Organisations (“CIOs”)) undergoing a rescue or restructure process to continue trading, giving them breathing space that could help them avoid insolvent liquidation, and to temporarily suspend wrongful trading provisions (see the above guide) for a period of three months.
-This suspension will apply retrospectively from 1 March 2020 until at least 30 June 2020.
+- The Corporate Insolvency and Governance Act 2020 The government introduced new legislation recently to assist companies (including charitable companies and Charitable Incorporated Organisations (“CIOs”)) undergoing a rescue or restructure process to continue trading, giving them breathing space that could help them avoid insolvent liquidation, and to temporarily suspend wrongful trading provisions for a period of seven months.
+This suspension will apply retrospectively from 1 March 2020 until at least 30 September 2020

 - This suspension of wrongful trading provisions will mean that liquidators and administrators will not be able to take account of any losses to creditors which result from continued trading while this suspension applies.
 This will reduce the threat of personal liability for trustees of charitable companies and CIOs if the charity eventually falls into insolvency.
 The aim is to encourage companies to continue trading and keep people employed during this time.